drnczgny/mvp-dagger/README.md

 # mvp-dagger

-Login and Main page with dagger and MVP
+Login and Main page with dagger, MVP, and Retrofit service for  Open Movie Database API